 To diagnose PMDD, as there is no specific test, a doctor must first eliminate other possible causes for the symptoms.
 The doctor will want to rule out thyroid disorder, anxiety and mood disorders, and chronic fatigue syndrome, for example, as these disorders can cause similar symptoms to PMDD.
 To be considered PMDD, the symptoms must show up during the week or two before a woman gets her menstrual period, and then subside shortly after the period is over.

 Treatment options vary, from hormonal treatment with birth control pills, to taking the class of antidepressants called SSRIs (selective serotonin reuptake inhibitors).
-Because of the significant mental distress the disorder causes, it has already been added to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), which is used by doctors worldwide to diagnose mental disorders.
 Since PMDD only shows up around the time before a menstrual period, it may take a few cycles for treatment to take effect, but with adequate treatment and support, it’s possible to live well with PMDD.

 Women’s health, especially surrounding menstruation, remains a taboo and stigmatized topic, even in developed countries.
 We need a major culture change to start taking women-specific health issues as seriously as heart issues, for example.
 I believe this change must start with us, women, in breaking the shame and stigma that may live within ourselves.
 How many times have we been ashamed of our own periods and PMS symptoms?
 I know I have.
 It begins with us to be proud of our biology, to know our bodies, talk openly about it, take our symptoms seriously, seek medical help, fight for the treatment we deserve, and encourage other women to do same.